-Nationwide, the Affordable Care Act (ACA) and related health reform initiatives have created opportunities to implement policy and system changes in health care to reduce tobacco use, with the goal of increasing preventive services, improving health, and reducing costs across the nation.
+Nationwide, the Affordable Care Act (ACA) and related health reform initiatives have created new opportunities to implement policy and system changes in health care to reduce tobacco use, with the goal of increasing preventive services, improving health, and reducing costs across the nation.
 Similarly, in Vermont, health care reform initiatives are underway with overarching goals to improve the health of Vermonters, improve quality and integration of care, and contain the rate of growth in health care costs.
 To achieve this, Vermont is implementing several strategies to change how health care is paid for and how services are delivered.
-Key elements emerging from health care reform in Vermont include: 1) new health care payment and service delivery models based on the value of population-based health outcomes, rather than the volume of services delivered (i.e., moving away from a fee-for service payment system to value-based contracting); 2) promoting prevention, wellness, and patient-centered medical homes; 3) expanding access to health care; and 4) shifting to population health improvement strategies and outcomes, including better integration and coordination of services.
+Key elements emerging from health care reform in Vermont include: [1] new health care payment and service delivery models based on the value of population-based health outcomes rather than the volume of services delivered (i.e., moving away from a fee-for service payment system to value-based contracting); [2] promoting prevention, wellness, and patient-centered medical homes; [3] expanding access to health care; and [4] shifting toward population health improvement strategies and outcomes, including better integration and coordination of services.

-As a result of the ACA and Medicaid expansion, as of 2014, about 96 percent of Vermonters had health care coverage; 55 percent were privately insured; 21 percent were insured by Medicaid, and 3.7 percent were uninsured.46
+As a result of the ACA and Medicaid expansion, as of 2014, about 96% of Vermonters had health care coverage; 55% of Vermonters were privately insured, 21% of Vermonters were insured by Medicaid, and 3.7% of Vermonters were uninsured.
+46

-The ACA requires health insurance plans to cover all U.S. Preventive Service Task Force A and B recommendations with no member cost-sharing, including coverage for behavioral interventions and medication for non-pregnant adults who use tobacco.
-47 In summary, this means all health insurance plans must cover the following with no cost-sharing and no prior authorization required:
+The ACA requires health insurance plans to cover all U.S. Preventive Service Task Force (USPSTF) A and B recommendations with no member cost sharing, including coverage for behavioral interventions and medication for non-pregnant adults who use tobacco.
+47 In summary, this means all health insurance plans are to cover the following with no cost-sharing and no prior authorization required:

-- Screening for tobacco use. - Individual, group, and phone counseling (at least 10 minutes per session). - All FDA-approved tobacco cessation medications (prescription and over-the-counter) when prescribed by a health care provider. - At least two guit attempts per year. - 4 sessions of counseling and 90 days of medication per guit attempt.48
+- Screening for tobacco use, - Individual, group and phone counseling (at least 10 minutes per session), - All FDA-approved tobacco cessation medications (prescription and over-the-counter) when prescribed by a healthcare provider, - At least two quit attempts per year, and - 4 sessions of counseling and 90 days of medication per quit attempt.48

 Health systems change involves institutionalizing tobacco cessation interventions into routine clinical care in health care systems (e.g., clinics, hospitals, dental offices, pharmacies, emergency departments).
-The goals of health systems change with regard to tobacco cessation are to ensure that every patient is screened for tobacco use and tobacco use status is documented, and patients who use tobacco are advised to quit and provided options for evidence-based treatments.
-Changes to the health systems to systematize tobacco cessation interventions and increase accessibility to health care providers may include a variety of components, from creating decision support tools and developing clinical workflow to modifying electronic health records and generating regular feedback on patient progress, including from referrals of tobacco users to quitlines.49
+The goals of health systems change with regard to tobacco cessation are to ensure that every patient is screened for tobacco use and tobacco use status is documented, and patients who use tobacco are advised to quit and provided with options for evidence-based treatments.
+Changes to the health systems to systematize tobacco cessation interventions and increase accessibility to health care providers may include a variety of components, from creating decision support tools and developing clinical workflow to modifying electronic health records (EHRs) and generating regular feedback on patient progress, including from referrals of tobacco users to quitlines.49

-The strategies and activities defined in the state plan are intended to leverage and maximize opportunities for tobacco control amidst Vermont's changing health care system.
+The strategies and activities defined in the State Plan are intended to leverage and maximize opportunities for tobacco control amidst Vermont's changing health care system.
 Integrating tobacco control in health systems will lend to sustainable tobacco control, and better treatment and prevention of chronic disease and disability.
 Importantly, with this work, in the future fewer Vermonters will die prematurely from tobacco use.